brndnmtthws/brndn-io/content/posts/luck-isnt-just-luck/index.md

 * Developing skills that complement our natural abilities
 * Recognizing and pursuing paths where our specific advantages matter most

-Perhaps most importantly, understanding the role of luck and privilege in success can foster gratitude.
+Understanding how much luck and privilege matter should make us more grateful.
 Being born in a stable country with educational opportunities and basic resources is an extraordinary privilege from a global and historical perspective.
-While not everyone can become a global superstar, we can appreciate the remarkable opportunity of living in an era with unprecedented access to knowledge, connection, and possibility.
+Most of us are never going to be global superstars, but we still get to live in a time where knowledge, connection, and leverage are absurdly available.

-Ambition drives progress and achievement, but pairing it with gratitude and self-awareness creates a foundation for both meaningful success and genuine fulfillment.
-Understanding our actual strengths and limitations isn't defeatist—it's the starting point for making the most of what we genuinely have to offer.
+Ambition still matters.
+So does being honest about what you were handed, and what you actually have.
+Knowing your real strengths and limits isn't defeatist.
+It's how you stop chasing fantasies and start using your advantages well.